 Finally, the oysters finish their journey at the New York Harbor, where Harbor School students introduce and further monitor them in the reefs.

 “People often say New Yorkers are too busy to care about the well-being of the New York Harbor,” said Murray Fisher, founder and president of New York Harbor Foundation, New York Harbor School and co-founder of the Billion Oyster Project.
 “But our project shows otherwise.
 We’ve successfully brought a community of advocates, partners and volunteers together to restore a billion oysters to New York Harbor.”

 Harbor School students monitoring the Brooklyn Bridge Park Community Oyster Reef with Nature Conservancy scientist Mike McCann.

 ExxonMobil Supports Oyster Restoration

-ExxonMobil is allowing the use of 30 large containers at the former Greenpoint refinery to store oyster shells collected by students at Harbor School.
+ExxonMobil is allowing the use of a section of the former Mobil refinery in Greenpoint to store oyster shells collected by students at Harbor School.
 The students are collecting the shells as part of the Billion Oyster project, which advocates for marine protection.

 SeaPerch Students Dive into Science

 ExxonMobil is proud to support students from MS 126 who are participating in the SeaPerch competition, a program that allows students to build an underwater Remotely Operated Vehicle